andepants/chop-shop/docs/stories/2-5-video-preview-player-and-playback-controls.md

 ### Summary

 Story 2.5 implementation successfully delivers a fully functional video preview player with playback controls that meets all seven acceptance criteria.
 The code demonstrates excellent adherence to project standards, comprehensive test coverage (41 new tests), and proper integration with existing timeline components.
-The HTML5 video player leverages hardware acceleration as specified in the architecture, with clean state management via Zustand and responsive UI built with Tailwind CSS.
+The Video.js player leverages hardware acceleration as specified in the architecture, with clean state management via Zustand and responsive UI built with Tailwind CSS.

 **Highlights:**
 - Complete acceptance criteria coverage with evidence in tests